databricks/spark-xml/README.md

 - This package supports to process format-free XML files in a distributed way, unlike JSON datasource in Spark restricts in-line JSON format.

 - Compatible with Spark 3.0 and later with Scala 2.12, and also Spark 3.2 and later with Scala 2.12 or 2.13.
 Scala 2.11 and Spark 2 support ended with version 0.13.0.

+- Currently, `spark-xml` is planned to [become a part of Apache Spark 4.0](https://github.com/apache/spark/pull/41832).
+This library will remain in maintenance mode for Spark 3.x versions.

 ## Linking